constellation-daq/Constellation/docs/about.md

 A list of all authors and contributors can be found in the [AUTHORS.md file](https://gitlab.desy.de/constellation/constellation/-/blob/main/AUTHORS.md) in the software repository.

 The software is released as open source software under the terms of the [European Union Public License 1.2](https://gitlab.desy.de/constellation/constellation/-/blob/main/LICENSE), this website and the documentation is distributed under the [Creative Commons CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

+The development of Constellation is coordinated through the [EDDA (Exchange on & Development of Data Acquisitions)](https://lists.desy.de/sympa/info/edda).